iklyubanov/java-personal-workbench/java-modern-concurrency/overview.md

 the countDown() method explained earlier.
 When the counter reaches 0 , all the calls to the await() method are returned immediately and all subsequent calls to the countDown() method have no effect.

+### Synchronizing tasks in a common point (Recipe 19)

+The Java concurrency API provides a synchronizing utility that allows the synchronization of two or more threads at a determined point.
+It's the CyclicBarrier class.
+This class is similar to the CountDownLatch, but it presents some differences that make it a more powerful class.
+The CyclicBarrier class is initialized with an integer number, which is the number of threads that will be synchronized at a determined point.
+When one of these threads arrives at the determined point, it calls the await() method to wait for the other threads.
+When the thread calls this method, the CyclicBarrier class blocks the thread that is sleeping until the other threads arrive.
+When the last thread calls the await() method of the CyclicBarrier object, it wakes up all the threads that were waiting and continues with its job.
+One interesting advantage of the CyclicBarrier class is that you can pass an additional Runnable object as an initialization parameter, and the CyclicBarrier class executes this object as a thread when all the threads arrive at the common point.
+This characteristic makes this class adequate for parallelization of tasks using the divide and conquer programming technique.